 - St John’s College taster day – Oxford University

 - Student & parent skills conference – Alton College

-- Maths master class – Alton College
+- Subject Master Classes – Alton College

-While we recognise the needs of our most academically able students, we also recognise that all students at Eggar’s School have the potential to excel in some curriculum areas.
+While we recognise the needs of our academically most able students, we also recognise that all students at Eggar’s School have the potential to excel in some curriculum areas.

 In order to provide opportunities for the full range of their abilities and talents we challenge all our students to take part in additional activities through The Eggar’s Experience that extends and enriches their learning, promotes high attainment and good progress and equips them with a broad range of life skills.

 For more information please contact Mrs R Lynch via firstname.lastname@example.org stating MAT in the subject line.

 The Eggar’s EXPERIENCE

 The Eggar’s Experience encourages all our students to become involved in at least ten key activities during their five years at Eggar’s School.
 These activities are designed to equip them with a range of key life skills in order to become more rounded and skilled individuals and therefore better equipped for further education and employment.